Tour Arctic is an annual bike ride starting in Vancouver, B.C. and travelling to Inuvik, N.W.T.

 This tour is the realization of a dream that began more than 15 years ago when we launched a self-guided Trail of '98 ride to celebrate the 100th anniversary of the 1898 rush to discover Gold in Canada's north.

 Tour Arctic is a supported tour and accommodation is mainly camping.
 There will be some indoor stays and two major ocean ferry trips — through British Columbia's Inside Passage and on Alaska's Marine Highway.
 Cycling will be on paved and unpaved roads.
 Services in some areas can be minimal and riders will pass through remote areas with spectacular scenery.
 On most nights we will have hot showers and electricity.
 There will be some stays in no-service campgrounds and wilderness camps.

-For the fifth annual ride we will be taking up to 18.
+2015 will be the sixth annual ride.
+We will be taking up to 18.
 Please contact us early to register.

 Leaving Vancouver it's a cross-town ride to catch the ferry to Vancouver Island.
 The first day is a short warm up day and the terrain is gentle.